 Filing services are offered to non-Spanish residents

-This fee applies for single owner for 1 property.
+Preparation fee for tax return on Spanish rental income applies for a single owner for 1 property.
 A fee of €50.00 for each additional owner is due.
+PTI will help you file your Spanish quarterly rental income tax return easily online.

-This is a complete service covering the necessary tax returns (single owner – 1 property), and includes a detailed review of all supporting documents.
+This is a complete service covering the necessary Spanish property tax returns (single owner – 1 property), and includes a detailed review of all supporting documents.
 Half of the fee will apply to each additional owner as to cover necessary separate quarter rental and deemed returns due.
+If you need additional information on how PTI can help you with your tax declaration, you can also contact a member of our team.

 Fee due for tax registration services and applies per individual.